aicell-lab/micro-farm-js/README.md

 ### Code Overview

 `index.html` runs the main application and renders it on a `<canvas>`.
 The user interface (UI) is composed of DOM elements defined in both `index.html` and `styles.css`.
 While the app is loading, a temporary loading screen overlay (`#overlay` in `index.html`) is displayed.

+`sceneSystem.ts` defines the `SceneSystem` class, which manages the core simulation loop of the application.

+This class coordinates several subsystems, including:
+- **Physics simulation** via `PhysicsSystem`
+- **Input handling** through `InputListener`
+- **3D scene rendering** with Three.js (`renderScene`)
+- **UI interactions** through `UIMediator`
+- **Player and table control logic** via `Controllers`
+- **Event coordination** through `EventMediator`

+The `runSimulationLoop()` method drives the frame-by-frame updates using `requestAnimationFrame`, calling `processFrame()` on each tick.
+Within each frame, input is processed, player visibility is toggled, controllers are updated, the physics engine is stepped forward, and the scene is rendered.

+This class acts as the main coordinator for all runtime behavior, combining physics, input, and UI logic into a continuous real-time simulation.